Payments – UPDATE – 25 April 2022

 In 2018, complaints going to the Financial Ombudsman (FOS) jumped with the involvement of Claims Companies and QuickQuid became the most complained about firm to FOS, excluding PPI complaints.

 For a long time QQ refused to refund interest on any loans taken more than 6 years before or where the loans were given in 2015 or afterwards.
-This has resulted in a huge backlog of claims at the Financial Ombudsman, where QQ had made very poor offers to customers and then rejected an adjudicator decision.
+This resulted in a huge backlog of claims at the Financial Ombudsman, where QQ had made very poor offers to customers and then rejected an adjudicator decision.

 In late July 2019, QQ agreed to accept several thousand FOS complaints it had previously rejected.